-- 7.31 This project has two parts: - Additional combat service support trucks, to provide support to the LAV.
+7.14 This project has two parts:

+- Additional combat service support trucks, to provide support to the LAV.
 LAV support vehicles include fuel, water and bulk-handling equipment (moving containers/pallets over rough terrain). - Later in the decade, a replacement for the Unimog general service trucks that provide service, maintenance and sustainability to the motorised battalions, specifically LAV and LOV logistic support.

-7.32 Combat service support vehicles are a critical enabler for LAV motorised operations.
+7.15 Combat service support vehicles are a critical enabler for LAV motorised operations.
 They sustain and resupply the LAVs with fuel, personnel and spares and provide maintenance support.
-Their utility in meeting policy objectives is in peace support operations in the Asia-Pacific and globally.
+Their utility in meeting policy objectives is in peace support operations in the Asia-Pacific region and globally.

-- 7.33 The introduction of the LAV will create an additional requirement for combat service support trucks beyond the Army's current capabilities. - 7.34 In addition, the current fleet of Unimog general service trucks (2.5 and 4 tonne) will be 25 years old in 2008.
+7.16 The introduction of the LAV will create an additional requirement for combat service support trucks beyond the Army's current capabilities.

+7.17 In addition, the current fleet of Unimog general service trucks (2.5 and 4 tonne) will be 25 years old in 2008.
 At this age they will be approaching the end of their economic life and will require replacement.

-- 7.35 This project has links to the following projects and capabilities:
+7.18 This project has links to the following projects and capabilities:

 - Light Armoured Vehicle

 - Light Operational Vehicle

-- Multi-role vessel
+- Multi-Role Vessel

-- 7.36 The optimum entry into service for the additional combat service support capabilities would be over 2003-04 to coincide with introduction of LAVs into service. - 7.37 The Unimogs will need to be replaced from around 2008/9.
-Timing will depend on the levels of serviceability of the Unimogs.
+7.19 The optimum start time for the introduction into service of the additional combat service support capabilities would be during 2004 to coincide with introduction of the LAV into service.

+7.20 The Unimogs will need to be replaced from around 2008/9.
+Timing will depend on the levels of serviceability of the Unimogs..